IBSilver/Primal-Engine/README.md

 The program sometimes does not open due to a buffer issue that we do not understand.

 The program takes the textures but does not load them correctly.

+With the release, do not load the house from the beginning, you have to add it with drag & drop